SpacingBat3/MT-CoreAnim/Readme.md

 ## Goals (and TODOs):

-- [X] Provide a smooth experience for player head animation.
+- [X] Provide interpolated bone-based animations for players' heads.

 - [X] Basic compatibility with other mods and games, by not overwritting other bones animations and avoiding game-specific APIs.

+> [!NOTE]
-  - **Note**: This means, I do not plan to implement anything that is not hardly dependant on `default` and `player_api` mods, those may be an optional dependencies, but should not be used for the core part of the mod.
+> This means, I do not plan to implement anything that is
+> not hardly dependant on `default` and `player_api` mods, those may
+> be an optional dependencies, but should not be used for the core
+> part of the mod.

 - [X] Try to provide a backwards compatibility API, so bone overwrite mechanism is generalised and uses older API for older clients.